 Matteo, a young employee who is also Ezio’s cousin, is happy to leave the city of Verona in the morning and come up here to work, where the view widens to reach the lake, and in the clearest days one can even see the Apennines.
 The only sounds you hear outside the dairy are the sounds of nature.
 Nearly 35 years of age, he returned after a year and half working as a volunteer for an NGO in South America.
 Marco, another employee, left Milan for family reasons to live and work here.
 Ezio then introduces us to Giulio, the cheese maker, who has been working with him and sharing the secret recipe for perfect cheese for the last 23 years.

 The Dalla Valentina dairy also produces Monte Veronese cheese, another PDO cheese.
 Both Grana Padano and this cheese share a great taste derived from the fresh water and air the cows enjoy, and from the range of flowers and grasses they eat.
 Indeed, the pastures here are full of dandelion and broom flowers whose yellow colour we find in the Monte Veronese cheese.
 Dalla Valentina produces two variants of it, the rich and soft whole milk Monte Veronese PDO cheese, and the Monte Veronese d’Allevo cheese, harder and tastier.
 The Monte Veronese d’Allevo PDO cheese produced with alpine milk has won accolades in may local and regional contests and has been ‘awarded’ the Slowfood mark.

-Finally, the point of sale is itself worth a visit, it offers a huge range of products, including the Grana Padano PDO, the Monte Veronese PDO and other typical local products, like alpine gnocchi, soppressa (local salami) and local wines.
+Finally, the point of sale is itself worth a visit, it offers a huge range of products, including Grana Padano PDO, Monte Veronese PDO and other typical local products, like alpine gnocchi, soppressa (local salami) and local wines.